stefandominicus/ePortfolio/index.md

 <h2>Creator</h2>
 <p>
-  Something creative...
+  I am an engineer at heart, and I see the world around me as my sandbox.
+I enjoy using my skills to shape and control my surroundings to suit my needs.
+I often revisist designs many times over until it feels complete, with the right mix of ingenuity, practicality, and flare.
 </p>

 <h2>Innovator</h2>
 <p>
-  I strive to always find the best solution to any problem.
-I am looking to create new and innovative systems, designed to seamlessly integrate useful technology into new or existing products and processes, providing immediate benefits to users.
-I am focused, hardworking, and able to perform consistently, both under supervision and alone.
-This work ethic and skillset allow me to face any challenge head-on.
+  I always strive to find the best solution to any problem, and I am particularly driven to look for ways to give end users the maximum benefit.
+I am never scared to do things which haven't been done before, and often take on such tasks just to see what might happen.
+This curiosity allows me to expand my horizons, and design beyond existing constraints.
 </p>

 <h2>Fabricator</h2>
 <p>
-  Somthing about making stuff...
+  I am always immensly satisfied when my projects come to life.
+As an engineer, that typically means getting my hands dirty.
+Over the years, I have developed countless skills which enable me to take on almost any project knowing that I am capable of seeing it throgh to completion.
+In every project I learn something new, and I've also been known to take on something exotic just so I can try something new, or learn a new process.
 </p>

 <hr>